 The Company's future development and prospects depend to a significant degree on its capacity to attract and retain key personnel.
 As a small organisation, the Company relies on a core team of staff and is therefore exposed to any significant departures of key personnel.
-In particular, the Company's performance depends significantly on the efforts, abilities, experience, performance and continued service of its senior management team, including Alasdair Haynes (founder and chief executive officer of the Company), Jonathan Clelland (chief financial officer and chief operating officer of the Company), Graham Dick (head of sales at the Company), David Attew (head of regulation at the Company) and other members of the Company's executive, operational and technical teams.
+In particular, the Company's performance depends significantly on the efforts, abilities, experience, performance and continued service of its senior management team, including Alasdair Haynes (founder and chief executive officer of the Company), Jonathan Clelland (operating officer of the Company and chief executive of AQEU), Richard Fisher (chief financial officer), David Stevens (chief revenue officer), David Attew (head of regulation at the Company), Philip Olm (Head of AQSE regulation), Adrian Ip (Head of Technology Sales) and Viet Lee (CTO), and other members of the Company's executive, operational and technical teams.
 These individuals have substantial experience and expertise in the different aspects of the Company's business and operations and have made significant contributions to the Company's continuing growth and success.
 As a result, these key senior personnel are one of the Company's most important assets.
 If members of the Company's key senior personnel depart, the Company may not be able to find effective replacements in a timely manner, or at all, and its business may be disrupted or damaged.